 The annual premium is in addition to tuition and is automatically billed to the student's account.
-Coverage extends from 12 August until 11 August of the following year, whether a student remains in school or is away from the University.
+Coverage extends from August 12 until August 11 of the following year, whether a student remains in school or is away from the University.

 A student who does not want to subscribe to the insurance plan offered through the University must notify the Office of Student Accounts of adequate coverage under another policy.
 A new student must complete and return the selection/waiver card that is available at registration or in the Office of Student Accounts.
-This card must be submitted by August 29.
+This card must be submitted at or by registration for the fall or spring semester.
 A selection/waiver card indicating comparable coverage must be completed every year in order to waive participation in the Student Accident and Sickness Insurance Plan.

 Family Coverage.
 Additional premiums are charged for family hospital coverage.
-Married students who want to provide coverage for their families may secure application forms by contacting the on-campus Chickering representative, 322-4688.
+Married students who want to provide coverage for their families may secure application forms by contacting the on-campus Student Insurance representative, (615) 322-4688.